Brazil banner -- link to main page

 Paul Winter Sextet "Jazz Meets The Bossa Nova" (Columbia, 1962)

-Saxophonist Paul Winter devoted a sizeable chunk of his career to promoting and exploring Brazilian (and later, African) music.
+Saxophonist Paul Winter has devoted a sizeable chunk of his career to promoting and exploring Brazilian (and later, African) music.
 Although he gets points for flying his band down to Rio and getting in on the Brazil action early in the game, this is much more of a standard-issue jazz album than it is a bossa nova crossover.
 In fact, it's mainly latin-jazz, and commonplace stuff at that, although on a couple of tracks, the drummer musters up a pretty good samba beat.

 Paul Winter & Carlos Lyra "The Sound Of Ipanema" (Columbia, 1964)